-The attorneys agreed that such a high-profile case can't hurt their practices, but they said they hope the publicity could spark tighter gun control measures.
+The attorneys agreed that such a high profile case can't hurt their practices, but insist they hope the massive publicity could spark tighter gun control measures.

-"I'm happy to have this case," Richard said.
+"I'm happy to have this case," said Richard.
 "It's in the media spotlight, and has gotten national attention.
 And hopefully we can make an impact to cause better gun control.
 This young man is a good kid.
 If you ever get to meet this kid, it'll break your heart."